-- 5.4.1 Fixed pricing of the external audit services for financial year ending 30 June 2019 must be provided: - a) by hours and hourly rates for each staff level - b) by each phase of the audit.
+- 5.4.1 Fixed pricing of the external audit services for each auditee for financial year ending 31 December 2023 must be provided: - a) by hours and hourly rates for each resource level - b) by each phase of the audit.

-Tenderers must also indicate the proposed method of price escalation, if any, over the life of the agreement and option period.
 This is to be done by completing Attachment B 'Audit hours and fees'.